 Some synthetic tick products may be harmful or deadly when applied directly to dogs, so be sure to do your research beforehand!

 Benefits and risks of tick repellent

 Taking a closer look at natural vs synthetic insect repellents, then you have to admit that synthetic agents are much more effective.
-Which one you choose should depend on how great the risk of a disease is that you could possibly catch.
+When having the choice between natural vs synthetic, you can also consider the likelihood of tick-borne illness in a particular area.

 If it’s just a matter of avoiding the bite and there are no dangerous illnesses in the area, then natural remedies are sufficient.
 However, if it is about to ward off malaria, Lyme disease, etc, an effective synthetic agent is probably the better choice.

 Natural tick repellents are good for people who prefer tick control without toxic chemicals and with a reduced risk of unwanted side effects.
 However, only if there are not too many ticks in the area and also if the risk of tick-borne diseases is not high.

 Synthetic tick repellents contain highly effective chemicals that are very effective at repelling ticks.
 Some consumers fear these can irritate the skin or cause side effects.
 This is true, in rare cases it may cause skin irritation or side effects.
 But that can also be the case with natural herbal repellents – this is often overlooked in the belief that everything made from plants is better.

 Anyway, synthetic repellents should be used when the tick problem is quite high, i.e. there are many ticks and the risk of disease transmission is high.

 No matter what you use, no repellent can offer 100% protection against ticks.
 Depending on the environment and the occurrence of ticks, it can make sense to combine different natural agents or also in combination with synthetic ones.

 In high-risk areas where dangerous diseases are very likely to be transmitted, it is safer to increase preventive measures and use highly effective systemic repellants.